 The versatility of an Alabama rig makes it ideal for coaxing wintertime bass into biting.
-The multi-wired Alabama rig gives you the option of throwing swimbaits or plastic grubs in various sizes and color, plus you can alter the weight of the rig by using jigheads in various weights.
-The rig can also be effectively at various depths in the water column to catch suspended bass or bottom-hugging fish.
+The multi-wired Alabama rig gives you the option of throwing swimbaits or plastic grubs in various sizes and colors, plus you can alter the weight of the rig by using jigheads in various weights.
+The rig can also be effective at various depths in the water column to catch suspended bass or bottom-hugging fish.

 The multiple swimbaits attached to the Alabama rig gives the illusion of a smorgasbord meal that a lethargic big bass can feast on in one gulp to fill its stomach for a couple of days.